-As I was driving across the country this past week with the three girls while Bart drove our moving truck towing our other car, I remembered how several years ago, I could barely work up the courage to drive down to Houston with Ella to meet Bart while he was working there for a week.
+As I drove, I remembered how a few years ago, I could barely work up the courage to drive down to Houston with Ella to meet Bart while he was working there for a week.

 A three hour drive with one child?
 Apparently that was terrifying to me.

 I think it’s safe to say I’ve gotten better at traveling with children.

 I’ve learned a few things that make traveling with children easier, like prepping them beforehand about what we’re going to see and do, staying in rental house instead of a hotel room (unless you enjoy lying completely silently in the dark listening to your audiobook for three hours after your children go to sleep two feet away from you – which we did multiple times in Europe in 2014), and loading the iPad with a bunch of new apps.
 Also, a lot of mini-marshmallows.

 I’ve been thinking too about the traditions we’re developing around family vacations, now that our girls are getting slightly older.
 Bart and I both come from families that are big into travel, so we’ve definitely stolen some from them.